July 10, 2025

 TotalEnergies solar partnership: 2 Amazing MW Rooftop Solar Project

-Under the agreement, TotalEnergies will design, install, and maintain the solar plant, while Daehwa will use the clean electricity it generates.
+This 2.2 MW solar power plant project is set to deliver annual carbon emissions savings of 1,600 tons—equivalent to planting 16,000 trees—and generate significant electricity cost savings.
+Under the agreement, TotalEnergies will design, install, and maintain the system, while Daehwa will use the clean energy it produces.

 “We will continue to take the lead in eco-friendly management by using renewable energy, such as solar power, while striving to improve the health of the people through the development of new drugs,” said Yoon Chang-joon, CEO of Daehwa Pharmaceutical.